TooTallNate/rocker/Readme.md

 # Rocker <img width="38" src="https://camo.githubusercontent.com/cd082848a3f8f00d426e36a8fe232a8d44b0e9c6/68747470733a2f2f656d6f6a692e736c61636b2d656467652e636f6d2f5430434151303054552f726f636b6f75742f326631653833663338623161643435392e676966" />

+## Deprecation Notice

+**This repository is deprecated.
+As of Docker 18.09, [connecting to Docker daemon over SSH is built-in][builtin], so this helper script is no longer necessary.**

 **R**emote D**ocker** is a small wrapper around the `docker` client that extends it with support for securely connecting to a remote `dockerd` daemon via SSH.